-If you’ve worked in SEO / PPC / digital marketing for any length of time you’ve probably had to explain what you actually do as a job, and most likely struggled.
-Given the growth of digital marketing and the undeniable truth that it’s only getting bigger, shouldn’t more people know what we actually do?
-It’s pretty important to businesses of the future right?
+If you’ve worked in SEO, PPC or at a digital marketing agency for any length of time you’ve probably had to explain what you actually do as a job, and most likely struggled.
+Given the growth of digital marketing and the undeniable truth that it’s only getting bigger, shouldn’t more people know what we actually do – it’s pretty important to businesses of the future, right?
+So what does a digital marketer do?

 I then moved on to pastures new and started work at a smaller company that imported and supplied shelving to the DIY stores (yes I know I didn’t move very far).
 The company was much smaller and instead of a marketing team of over 100, I went to a marketing team of… 2.
 The role was much more general, looking after all aspects of in-house marketing such as the company websites, product descriptions and packaging, advertising both online and offline and email and direct mail campaigns.
 I then moved into the fierce world of recruitment doing the same role, but for three companies on a much bigger, faster scale, chucking event management in there too for good measure.